SHNY Dividend: Yield, Schedule, and What to Expect

 Short answer

 SHNY's approximate 0% (as an ETN, SHNY does not pay dividends) yield (as of early 2026) makes it a growth-first, low-yield fund.
 It tracks Seeks 3x (300%) of the daily performance of the price of gold, tracking the SPDR Gold Shares Trust (GLD), which holds physical gold bullion.
-Exposure is reset daily, so the 3x objective applies to a single trading day, not to longer holding periods. and passes through the dividends of its holdings, typically quarterly, minus a 0.95% expense ratio.
+Exposure is reset daily, so the 3x objective applies to a single trading day, not to longer holding periods. and passes through the income its holdings generate, usually quarterly, net of the 0.95% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; SHNY is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
-Yield is a recent snapshot, not a promise; verify the current figure with Bank of Montreal (BMO), under the MicroSectors brand.
+Yield is a recent snapshot, not a promise; verify the current figure with Bank of Montreal.

 How does the SHNY dividend work?

-SHNY holds the companies in Seeks 3x (300%) of the daily performance of the price of gold, tracking the SPDR Gold Shares Trust (GLD), which holds physical gold bullion.
-Exposure is reset daily, so the 3x objective applies to a single trading day, not to longer holding periods., collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.95% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+SHNY holds what is in Seeks 3x (300%) of the daily performance of the price of gold, tracking the SPDR Gold Shares Trust (GLD), which holds physical gold bullion.
+Exposure is reset daily, so the 3x objective applies to a single trading day, not to longer holding periods., collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.95% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 MicroSectors Gold 3X Leveraged ETN (SHNY) is an exchange-traded note (ETN) issued by Bank of Montreal under the MicroSectors brand.
 It is designed to deliver three times (300%) the daily return of the price of gold, measured by the performance of the SPDR Gold Shares Trust (GLD), which itself is backed by physical gold bullion.
 SHNY trades on NYSE Arca and was launched on February 21, 2023, with notes scheduled to mature on January 29, 2043.
 Because SHNY is an ETN, it is a senior unsecured debt obligation of Bank of Montreal rather than a fund that holds assets, so investors also take on the credit risk of the issuer.
 Its leverage resets every day, which means returns over periods longer than a single day can differ significantly from three times the underlying move in gold, especially in volatile or sideways markets.
 SHNY carries an expense ratio of about 0.95% and is intended for sophisticated, active traders pursuing short-term tactical exposure to gold, not for long-term investors.
 A companion note, DULL, offers inverse leveraged exposure to gold.

 If income is your goal, compare SHNY against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how SHNY's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how SHNY's income fits your real portfolio in Walnut.

 The bottom line on the SHNY dividend